DenisCodeLabs/DenisCodeLabs/README.md

-I am interested in analytical projects creating and implementing algorithms with statistical models
+I am interested in solving analytical projects creating and implementing algorithms with statistical models

 <!---